 The primary consideration in the selection of textbooks is the contribution to the effectiveness of instruction.
 However, some consideration should be given to the student in not requiring multiple textbooks which would involve an undue cost.
 Since the Bookstore buys used textbooks for resale, the Deans of the Schools, Department Heads, and other faculty members share with the manager of the Bookstore responsibility for avoiding waste and loss in the stocking of textbooks.
 Required and optional textbooks must be consolidated by Department Head and listed on "Bookstore Textbook and Supply Questionnaire" forms and then submitted through the Dean of the School to the Bookstore for acquisition.
-Contemplated changes of textbooks in use during a semester are to be submitted through the Department Head to the Dean of the School for use in a report required not later than the eighth week of each semester.
+Acts 175 and 105 of 2007 require specific dates for textbook selection and prohibit inducements for requiring students to purchase a specific textbook.